SmartHomeGuys/Bluetooth-Proxy/README.md

 ### Why do I need a Bluetooth Proxy?
+- A Bluetooth Proxy connects to your Home Assistant server via Wi-Fi allowing you to position it nearer to your Bluetooth devices
-- With a proxy you can integrate Bluetooth devices into Home Assistant such as Switchbot devices
+- You can integrate Bluetooth devices into Home Assistant, such as Switchbot devices
 - You can extend the range of Bluetooth in your house with multiple proxies
-- With multiple Bluetooth Proxies you can use the Bermuda or ESPresence integrations in Home Assistant to track Bluetooth devices in your home
+- With multiple Bluetooth Proxies you can use the Bermuda or ESPresence integrations in Home Assistant to track Bluetooth devices that move around your home e.g.
+  - Your Home Assistant dashboard on your phone can automatically adjust depending on which room your in
+  - Attach ibeacon trackers to your waste and recycling bins and know if they have been put out for collection or are still sat in their usual spot.
+  - Attach an ibeacon to your keys and know which room you left them in

 https://espresense.com/home_assistant